Skip to footer content

 appsettings.*.json

-Why Should I Choose IronOCR for My GitHub Projects?
+Why Should You Choose IronOCR for Your GitHub Projects?

 What Makes IronOCR Different from Other OCR Solutions?

-IronOCR is flexible enough to recognize individual words, lines, and full paragraphs, giving you control over how much detail you extract from each scan.
-The library excels at specialized document types including license plates, passports, MICR cheques, handwritten text, screenshots, scanned documents, and even tables in documents.
+IronOCR is flexible enough to recognize individual words, lines, and full paragraphs, giving you precise control over how much detail you extract from each scan.
+The library excels at specialized document types including license plates, passports, handwritten text, screenshots, and scanned documents.

 The commercial license provides legal clarity for public repositories.
-You're explicitly permitted to include IronOCR in commercial applications.
-The built-in image preprocessing filters include advanced options like color correction, quality enhancement, and the powerful Filter Wizard that automatically finds optimal settings.
+You are explicitly permitted to include IronOCR in commercial applications.
+The built-in image preprocessing filters include advanced options like color correction, quality enhancement, and a Filter Wizard that automatically finds optimal settings for difficult images.

 Why Is the Single-DLL Architecture Important?